Conversations done

 Theaters of diversity

-Vito Minoia”Diversity is a richness and theatre can enhance it”: an intuition that has guided the research of the European magazine “Catarsi, Teatri delle Diversità”, founded in 1996 at Urbino University by Emilio Pozzi e Vito Minoia, with the significant contribution of Claudio Meldolesi.
-From here comes an original work hypothesis: to verify the possibility of giving ownership to forms of active theatre, once considered marginal, in the contexts of disability, prison, mental illness and more.
+“Diversity is a richness and theater can enhance it”: an intuition that has guided the research of the European magazine “Catarsi, Theaters of Diversity”, founded in 1996 at the University of Urbino by Emilio Pozzi and Vito Minoia, with the significant contribution by Claudio Meldolesi.
+Hence an original working hypothesis: to verify the possibility of giving ownership to forms of acting theater, once considered marginal, in the contexts of disability, prison, mental illness and more.

 February 2, 2022